microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 `wildfly 14` | WildFly 14

-The supported Value for web App on windows
+<b>The supported Value for web App on windows</b>

+In Windows environment, default value is tomcat 8.5

 Supported Value | Description
 ---|---